nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format:
 `sub INGREDIENT_NAME`

+Example of usage:
+* `sub chicken` returns a list of suggested substitutions for the ingredient `chicken`

 > `sub` searches across your stored recipes and within a preloaded suggested substitutions list to provide you with the most accurate and extensive list of substitutions!
 >